Jorge E. Galán: Research

-Jorge Galán started his career as an associate professor at SUNY Stony Brook within the Department of Molecular Genetics and Microbiology.
-In 1998, Galan joined the Yale University Faculty.

-Galán now runs the Galán Laboratory at Yale University School of Medicine which studies the 'molecular mechanisms of pathogenesis of Salmonella and Campylobacter.'
+Galán started his career as an associate professor at SUNY Stony Brook in the Department of Molecular Genetics and Microbiology.
+In 1998, Galan joined the Yale University faculty.
+He runs the Galán Laboratory at Yale University School of Medicine which studies the "molecular mechanisms of pathogenesis of Salmonella and Campylobacter".
 Galan's lab takesa multidisciplinary approach that include[s] bacterial genetics, animal models, cell biology, immunology, and structural biology approaches.
 [They] aim to define the functional and...the atomic interface between these pathogens and their hosts and...to provide the bases for the development of novel prevention and therapeutic strategies to combat infectious diseases that are a global public health concern.

 Galan discovered that certain microbes use a molecular machine called a type III secretion system (T3SS, large, needle-like complexes of more than 30 proteins) to infect and replicate within eukaryotic cells.
 A number of disease-causing Gram-negative bacteria, including Salmonella, Shigella, Yersinia, and Chlamydia, also deploy T3SSs, which makes the system a potential therapeutic target for the next generation of antibiotics.'Galan’s lab features a cross-disciplinary approach to understanding an essential feature of the pathogenicity of Salmonella and Campylobacter — i.e., the ability of host cell and pathogen to engage in a two-way biochemical interaction, or cross talk.
 Understanding these mechanism has already led to the identification of several ways to intervene in infections of these bacteria, which cause millions of illnesses each year.

-He is the Lucille P. Markey Professor of Microbial Pathogenesis at Yale School of Medicine.
+He is the Lucille P. Markey professor of Microbial Pathogenesis at Yale School of Medicine.